colburncodes/bay/index.md

 <h2><b>I like to build systems that solve problems & building things that empower
 others to do the same.</b></h2>

-Currently, I am working as a Senior Software Engineer for [New Balance](https://newbalance.com) where I work with payment processing, order management, and fraud validation.
+Currently, I am working as a Senior Software Engineer on the Checkout team at [New Balance](https://newbalance.com).
+My work revolves around optimizing the checkout order flow, enhancing performance, and ensuring smooth and efficient order management and export processes.

 <p>
-I specialize in creating software for clients ranging from individuals and small-businesses even large enterprise corporations.
+My expertise is in crafting seamless user experiences and implementing robust solutions to support high transaction volumes, making every customer's journey through checkout process a superior one.
 </p>

 <p>